abhinavbharti/user_access_control/README.md

 Here, you must include the following packages in your OpenWRT build for everything to work:

-	LuCI -> applications -> luci-app-access-control
+	LuCI -> applications -> user_access_control

     Call make to compile OpenWRT with the selected package installed.
-You'll find it in /bin//packages/luci/luci-app-access-control_....ipk file.
+You'll find it in bin/packages/luci/

-    On OpenWrt-BB, after installing the ipk, you need to additionally run this command on the device:

-	/etc/init.d/inetac enable

     Reboot.